Moarram/headline/docs/Terminal-Setup.md

 ## Continuous Line
-For the continuous separator line above the prompt you need a font with ligatures (and a terminal that supports them).
+For the continuous separator line above the prompt, I recommend a font with ligatures (and a terminal that supports them).
 I know [Fira Code](https://github.com/tonsky/FiraCode) works well, but any font that joins adjacent underscores will do.
 You may need to enable font ligatures in your terminal settings.

+If your terminal doesn't support ligatures, or you don't want a different font, consider using the "lower 1/8th block" character to build the separator line with `HL_SEP[_LINE]='▁'`.
+This character naturally fills the width of the cell so it doesn't require ligatures.
+Note that the resulting line is a bit thicker.

 <br>